 Among the career leaders in just about every statistical category, Lajoie is also seventh all time in all of baseball history with 657 doubles.
 The odd thing is that he is not even first on the Indians, though since the greatest doubles hitter ever (Tris Speaker) played the majority of his career with the Tribe.
 Lajoie still leads all Cleveland players ever in at bats and hits during a career and is the only Indian (Nap, Blue, etc) to acrue over 2,000 hits while with the team.
 He also ranks in the top 5 in games played, doubles, RBI, total bases, steals and batting average and is in the top 10 for runs scored and triples.
 His total hits (227) and batting average (.384) in 1910 remain in the top 5 single season bests for an Indian.

-Napoleon Lajoie is in baseball’s Hall of Fame as a Cleveland Nap and is a member of the Cleveland Indians Hall of Fame (class of 1951).
+Napoleon Lajoie is in baseball’s Hall of Fame as a Cleveland Nap and is a member of the Cleveland Indians Hall of Fame (class of 1951) as well.
 He would most certainly have had his number retired as well, if they had worn numbers back in 1910.
 He was not only the greatest Indians second baseman of all time, but one of the greatest to ever play the position for any team at any time.
-Lajoie died in 1959.
+Lajoie died in Daytona Beach, Florida at the age of 84 in 1959.